thegetty/terracottas/source/views/discussion/discussion-c.md

     Cozzi, “Gruppo di camere sepolcrali appartenenti alla necropoli canosina,” *Notizie degli Scavi di Antichità* (1896), p.
 495. For an analysis of the hypogeum and the corresponding grave goods, see also
-    <span class="smcaps">De Juliis 1992,</span>.
+    <span class="smcaps">De Juliis 1992</span>.
 The Rouen piece is also published in *Hommes, dieux
     et héros de la Grèce*, exh. cat.
 (Rouen, Musée des Antiquités, 1982), p.
-153, no. 66; for the Copenhagen orant, see <span class="smcaps">Breitenstein 1941</span>*,* fig.
+153, no. 66; for the Copenhagen orant, see <span class="smcaps">Breitenstein 1941</span>, fig.
-    80. A second orante in the Worcester Art Museum was acquired in 1927 (inv.
+    80. A second orant in the Worcester Art Museum was acquired in 1927 (inv.
 1927.45).
 A preliminary list of statues from Canosa was drawn up in W. Deonna, *Les statues de terre cuite dans l’antiquité* (Paris, 1908), pp. 72–77.